We want to make it as easy as possible for you to receive the highest standard of dental care based on your particular need and circumstance.

 Q: WHAT IF I STILL HAVE QUESTIONS?

-A: We will do our best to answer your questions, however, it is your responsibility to call your insurance company, visit their website or a meet with your plan administrator (often the human resources department of your employer) so that you fully understand your insurance coverage.
+A: We will do our best to answer your questions, however, it is your responsibility to call your insurance company, visit their website or meet with your plan administrator (often the human resources department of your employer) so that you fully understand your insurance coverage.
 We encourage you to learn as much as you can about your insurance so you can consider your treatment options and budget accordingly.

 Q: I WANT TO TAKE CHARGE OF MY HEALTH.
 WHAT QUESTIONS SHOULD I ASK MY INSURANCE COMPANY/PLAN ADMINISTRATOR?